Family Logistics App: What It Is (And Why Families Actually Need One)

 They don’t:

-• pull information together
+• unify information

-• keep it updated
+• keep it updated automatically

-• or handle coordination automatically
+• or handle coordination

 So the burden doesn’t go away.